Skip to navigation menu Skip to content

 About half of children with Pfeiffer syndrome have some hearing loss because of very small ear canals and bones in the middle ear that transmit sound.

-Most often your baby’s hearing is screened in the hospital soon after birth or within a few days.
+Your baby will have a hearing screening in the hospital soon after birth or within a few days.
 If problems are found, we do further testing.
-A specialist trained to test hearing in infants and children (audiologist) will perform the tests.
+A specialist trained to test hearing in infants and children (audiologist) will do the tests.

-As your child grows, they will have a variety of hearing tests based on their age, ear health and how well they hear.
+As your child grows, they will have other hearing tests based on their age, ear health and hearing history.

-Our ear, nose and throat specialist (otolaryngologist) and audiologist will talk with you and your child about hearing management, such as:
+Our ear, nose and throat specialist (otolaryngologist) and audiologist will talk with you and your child about hearing.
+This includes:

 • How to prevent further hearing loss